mfullford/tunr_relationships/README.md

 What are the steps to set up a new application from Github?

 <details>
-Fork/clone the repo, npm install, node db/dbSetup.js, nodemon server.js.
+Fork/clone the repo, npm install, bower install, node db/dbSetup.js, nodemon server.js.

 This repo uses a different database than our Tunr database from last lab so you'll need to create it in psql.